bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 You can add other compiling options or overwrite the default flags, with the following parameters (which may be environment variables, as well):

    * `CC`: Compiler for C-only programs and CUDA host code.
+	 Supported compilers: '`gcc`' and '`clang`'.
 	 Default value: '`gcc`'

    * `NVCC`: Compiler for CUDA device code, and CUDA kernel-related host code.
 	 Default value: '`nvcc`'

    * `CFLAGS`: Options for `C`-only programs (excludes `CUDA` code).
-	 They are also included in the final linkage command.
+	 They are also included in the final linking stage.

    * `CXXFLAGS`: Options controlling the `NVCC`'s internal compiler for `CUDA` source files.
 	 They are automatically prefixed with '`--compiler-options`' in the command line.